acepor/acepor.github.io/_posts/2018-08-16-startup-school-fundraising.md

 Yes, Basecamp (fomally 37Signal) by Jason Fried and DHH is a bootstrap startup without outside funds, but this kind of company is among rare cases.
 The majority of startups needs fundraising.

-There are many myths about fundraising, for exmaple, raising funds indicates successes of a statup.
+There are many myths about fundraising, for example, raising funds indicates successes of a statup.
 Only after reading Startup School articles, have I gained some basic knowledge about fundraising.

 ## What is fundraising?